 15. Find Free Entertainment

-Seek out inexpensive or free entertainment, such as free local concerts, movies in the park, or hiking trails.
+Seek out inexpensive or free entertainment, such as local concerts, movies in the park, or hiking trails.

 Consider at-home entertainment like card and board games.